-The DecaRangeRTLS ARM application consists of STM Libraries and Decawave application and driver sources.
+The DecaRanging ARM application consists of STM Libraries and Decawave application and driver sources.
 All of these are provided in the zip of the source code.
-The user just needs to unzip the source and open the project file DecaRangeRTLS_ARM.coproj (if CooCox IDE has already been installed, the paragraph below explains how to install CooCox IDE).
+There are two zips of the code provided, one is for building the code with CooCox IDE and the other for using the ST System Workbench IDE.
+The user has a choice of which one they would like to use.
+In either case they just need to unzip the source and open the relevant project file DecaRanging.coproj (if CooCox IDE has already been installed; see paragraph below if not) or import "existing projects into workspace" if using ST System Workbench (AC6 - elipse) IDE.
+For installation of ST System Workbench - please read ST Installation Guide [5]

-5.2 Building the code
+5.2 Building the code with Coocox IDE